01

 What this skill does

 Use this skill when a change set needs a user-visible behavior gate.
-It reviews a declared scope, separates intended visible changes from regressions, and writes a report that maps every touched surface to reviewed, intentional, not covered, or not relevant.
+It reviews a declared scope, separates intended visible changes from regressions, builds scoped behavior-graph deltas when they clarify affected paths, and writes a report that maps every touched surface to reviewed, intentional, not covered, or not relevant.

 02